KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework7.md

             counter example found: $S::=(2, 1, 3, 4, 5)$ there is only 1 *out-of-order* pairs (2, 1).$\checkmark$

-          - subcase b: the *out-of-order* pair occurs in between the first and last position.

-            skip

-        - case 2: $k + 1$ *out-of-order* pairs.

-            skip
+        - proving counter example: Take for example part c) of this question.
+I'll use the same sequence in that question, $S ::= (2014, 2013, 2012,...,2, 1)$ and perform the maximum amount of *Rotate-Triple operations* on it and the result would be $T ::= (1, 2, ..., 2012, 2014, 2013)$ and $t(T) = 1$ because $2014$ is the only element that comes earlier in the sequence and is larger than the second element of the pair.

-        - I don't believe based on the definition of an *out-of-order* pair(when the first element of the pair both comes *earlier* in the sequence, and is *larger*, than the second element of the pair) that this is a preserved invariant.
+        - I don't believe based on the definition of an *out-of-order* pair that this is a preserved invariant.

 - c) Starting with the sequence below: